HDMapNet: An Online HD Map Construction and Evaluation Framework: Semantic Map Learning

 \textbf{\textit{Lagrangian} metrics.} We are interested in structured outputs, namely curves consists of connected points.
-To evaluate the spatial distances between the predicted curves and ground-truth curves, we use Chamfer distance (CD) of between point sets sampled on the curves:
+To evaluate the spatial distances between the predicted curves and ground-truth curves, we use Chamfer distance (CD) of between point sets sampled on the curves: where $\mathrm{CD}_{\mathrm{dir}}$ is the directional Chamfer distance and $\mathrm{CD}$ is the bi-directional Chamfer distance; $\cS_1$ and $\cS_2$ are the two sets of points on the curves.